 - You need a phone running Android 5.0 or newer.

 - Many cars already have systems that are compatible with it via the car entertainment system, so ask your car dealer.
-Brands like Pioneer and JVC/Kenwood support Android Auto.
+Brands like Pioneer and JVC/Kenwood support Auto.
 If you drive a car with a system by those brands or other supported brands installed, you can get the system updated right away and start enjoying Android Auto.

 - The first car to have Android Auto integrated directly is the 2015 Hyundai Sonata.